chanzuckerberg/napari-plugin-alfa-cohort/projects/allen-cell-segmenter.md

 > Describe the problem you are trying to solve by packaging your tool as a napari plugin in 1-2 sentences.
 I should be able to read this alone and communicate the value to someone else.

+Making a large number of 3D intracelluar structure segmentation algorithms in Allen Cell and Structure Segmenter accessible and easy to tweak for users at any level.

 ### Why does this matter to biologists?
+The large collection of fluorescently-labeled cell lines from the Allen Cell Collection fosters the development of a large set of image processing workflows that serves as a good resource for biologists to use in many different applications.

 ### Why does this matter to you and your professional goals and responsibilities?
+The development of this plugin will enable a broader community of scientists to perform 3D segmentation on their images and aligns with the mission of the [Allen Institute for Cell Science](https://allencell.org) for open science.

 ## Goals
 > What would you like to accomplish during the Alfa Cohort collaboration?

 1. Make “lookup table” of segmentation algorithms available.
 Load workflow & tweak parameters based on instant feedback from the viewer.
 Target audience: Anyone
 2. [Stretch] For more advanced user who knows a bit about the algorithms, they have the freedom to manipulate the workflow.
 Freedom to use modules.
 3. [Ultra Stretch] Integrating with ML model.
-Curation of pass/fail (not painting).
+Curation using the merging or sorting curator (see paper for details).
 Use case: different areas of image may need different algorithm.
 Then a set of training data is ready for training.

 ### Non-goals